deepgram/content/articles/en/community/arabic-language-support-deepgram-1315778082916798467.md

 If you're new to using Whisper Cloud or have specific questions, you can explore our [GitHub Discussions](https://github.com/orgs/deepgram/discussions) or join our [Discord community](https://discord.gg/deepgram) for additional support.

-## Future Outlook

-While Deepgram does not currently support Arabic in its leading models, we aim to expand our language offerings.
-We encourage users to keep an eye on our updates for potential additions to our language support.

 ## Conclusion

 For those needing Arabic transcription capabilities today, Whisper Cloud is a suitable interim solution.
 If you require any assistance with getting started or using the service, we advise reaching out to our support team or joining our community platforms.